Love of the Common People (Waylon Jennings album): Reception

-Love of the Common People reached #3 on the Billboard country albums chart.
-AllMusic: "There's a certain tendency for country albums of this era to be uneven, and if that's the case on Love of the Common People, it isn't because of bad material but because Jennings is searching the entire time, testing things out, finding that some things work and others don't.
-It may not be a perfect album, but there are enough remarkable moments to make it nearly essential."
+Stephen Thomas Erlewine on AllMusic believed that "There's a certain tendency for country albums of this era to be uneven, and if that's the case on Love of the Common People, it isn't because of bad material but because Jennings is searching the entire time, testing things out, finding that some things work and others don't."
+He concluded that "It may not be a perfect album, but there are enough remarkable moments to make it nearly essential."